NTAP/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 ratio (e.g., a quadratical throughput ratio of AIMD TCP under low statistical multiplexing environments).

+## Principle 4 for the CUBIC Decrease Factor

-Principle 4: To balance between the scalability and convergence speed, CUBIC sets the multiplicative window decrease factor to 0.7 while AIMD TCP uses 0.5.
+To balance between the scalability and convergence speed, CUBIC sets the multiplicative window decrease factor to 0.7 while AIMD TCP uses 0.5.
 While this improves the scalability of CUBIC, a side effect of this decision is slower convergence, especially under